CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/HOL-Day-1/Ex1.md

    ![](./media/gg-5-7.png)

 > 🛡️ This test mimics malware-laden email attachments and assesses user interaction with potentially harmful files.

----

-## Task 3: Analyze Threats with Threat Explorer and Real-Time Detections

 ## Task 3: Analyze Threats with Threat Explorer and Real-Time Detections